People

 Suranjana Chatterjee, M.S.

-Suranjana received her B.Sc. in Electrical and Electronics Engineering from Bangladesh University of Engineering & Technology (BUET) and received her M.Sc. in Environmental Engineering from Lamar University, TX.
+Suranjana received her B.S. in Electrical and Electronics Engineering from Bangladesh University of Engineering & Technology (BUET) and received her M.S. in Environmental Engineering from Lamar University, TX.
 Suranjana is now pursuing a PhD in Civil and Environmental Engineering at Auburn University.
-She is currently using hydrologic modeling and analysis to determine the long-term trajectory of nutrient deposition and biogeochemical function in geographically isolated wetlands (GIWs), which are widespread in many agricultural regions.
+CO-advised by Dr. Frances O’Donnell, she is currently using hydrologic modeling and analysis to determine the long-term trajectory of nutrient deposition and biogeochemical function in geographically isolated wetlands (GIWs), which are widespread in many agricultural regions.
 Her research is part of a larger collaborative effort that will help to mitigate the effects of non-point source pollution from agriculture on water quality.

 Carlie Blackburn, B.S.

 Carlie received her B.S. in Coastal Ecology and Environmental Sciences from The College of Coastal Georgia.
-While getting her degree, Carlie researched the effects of surrounding vegetation on water quality of residential ponds.
+As an undergraduate, Carlie researched the effects of surrounding vegetation on water quality of residential ponds.
 After graduating, Carlie studied the restoration of maritime grasslands, including the reestablishment of culturally important sweetgrass populations, along the coast of Jekyll Island, GA.
 During her time on the coast, she also participated in eastern diamondback rattlesnake tracking, phytoplankton monitoring, and alligator population surveys.
-Her many interests include plant ecology and physiology as well as hydrology and water quality, and she is looking to pursue a career in those areas.
-Carlie is very excited to conduct research within the longleaf pine ecosystem and gain experience in the ecohydrology lab.
+Co-advised by Dr. Frances O’Donnell, her graduate thesis project is focused on quantifying productivity, evapotranspiration, and water use efficiency of geographically isolated wetlands in southwestern Georgia.
 In her spare time, Carlie enjoys exploring the outdoors, reading, and watching Star Wars.

 Tess Eichner, B.S.